Shopify/maintenance_tasks/README.md

   hand, are converted to strings and passed raw to Bugsnag, so make sure to filter any personal data from these objects before adding them to a report.

+The error handler is called within the context of the `TaskJob`, allowing you to access detailed information about the task.

 #### Customizing the maintenance tasks module

 `MaintenanceTasks.tasks_module` can be configured to define the module in which